Donaldliu94/Pixel800/README.md

 # PIXEL800

-Pixel800 is a photography website for professional and novice photographers that were inspired by 500px.
+Pixel800 is a photography platform for professional and novice photographers that was inspired by 500px.
 It utilizes Rails/PostgreSQL on the backend, along with React.js and Redux on the frontend.

 ## Features